8051Enthusiast/yabo/doc/intro.md

 }
 ```
 Here in this example, we define a linked list with byte addresses and byte values.
-The `u8 if 0` makes sure that we do not have a `next` field if the address is 0, and otherwise we parse an `u8ptr(linked_list)`.
+The `u8 if 0` ensures that we do not have a `next` field if the address is 0; otherwise we parse an `u8ptr(linked_list)`.
-If we look closer at the `u8ptr` parser, we see how the `at` operator is used - it takes an address to the right side and a parser to the left side and returns the parsed value at the address.
+Upon closer inspection of the `u8ptr` parser, we see how the `at` operator is used — it takes an address to the right side and a parser to the left side and returns the parsed value at the address.

-The `at` operator evaluates eagerly, but since `linked_list` is defined via `def` and not `fun`, the `linked_list` parser is a thunk and `parser at addr` only returns the thunk, which consists of just the address.
+The `at` operator evaluates eagerly.
+However, since `linked_list` is defined via `def` and not `fun`, the `linked_list` parser is a thunk, and `parser at addr` only returns the thunk which consists solely of the address.

 If the address is out of range, the `at` operator returns an error.